trike33/PEN-300-Code-Snippets/Active Directory/Differences between delegations.md

 This type of delegation involves the use of 2 extensions of kerberos, the S4U2Self and S4U2Proxy.
 What differs from unconstrained delegation is that the computer/user object configured with constrained delegation(appearance of the msds-allowedtodelegateto property) can only use its recieved TGT to authenticate to the SPN specified in the
 "msds-allowedtodelegateto" on the frontend service property.
-This is obiously a harder scenario for an attacker, but it is still exploitable, what will vary will be the impact(can you get RCE on the
+This is obiously a harder scenario for an attacker, but it is still exploitable, what will vary will be the impact.
-SPN specified in the msds-allowedtodelegateto property?
-If yes the impact would be the same as unconstrained delegation, if not you will only have access to that SPN).

 **RESOURCE-BASED CONSTRAINED DELEGATION(RBCD):**